The Tory party as we know it will be extinct in two years | Sean O’Grady

 What is to become of the dear old Conservative Party?
 It takes an effort of the imagination, but it is perfectly possible that, within a couple of years, it will cease to exist as we know it.

-We’ve been accustomed to it as a political constant, and usually a pretty powerful one, bolstered by its friends in the City, business, and the media.
+We’ve been accustomed to it as a political constant, and usually a pretty powerful one, bolstered by its friends in the City, business and the media.
 It seems immutable, even when it’s undergone the odd period of comparative weakness (as under William Hague, say).

 As is sometimes said, and without exaggeration, it is the oldest and most successful party in the history of democratic politics.
 It has governed Britain for the great majority of the last century and more.
-The first Labour government was formed in 1924, and since then the Tories have been in power – either on their own, or leading coalitions for two-thirds of the time.
+The first Labour government was formed in 1924, and since then the Tories have been in power – either on their own, or leading coalitions, for two-thirds of the time.

 Their leaders have defined eras – Baldwin, Macmillan, Thatcher.
 It has talent for adaptation and survival – the flip side of its habitual cynicism.
 It is never to be underestimated.